Glycolic Acid (AHA) Peel

 Mild flaking could last from 5-7 days on average and may take longer depending on the strength/potency used.

 Sunburn Alert: This product contains Alpha Hydroxy Acid (AHA) that may increase your skin's sensitivity to the sun and the possibility of sunburn.
-We recommend using STEPPIE MD® Antioxidant Sunscreen Spray SPF 25, which provides broad-spectrum protection from both UVA and UVB rays with no chemical sun filters.
-It contains the FDA-approved physical blocker, Zinc Oxide to reflect light away from the skin.
+We recommend using STEPPIE MD® Infinity UV Defense Sunscreen SPF 50+, which provides broad-spectrum protection from both UVA and UVB rays with no chemical sun filters.
+It contains the FDA-approved physical blocker, Micronized Zinc Oxide to reflect light away from the skin.
 Apply 30 minutes before exposure and reapply often when exposed to the sun.

 How often should I do a Glycolic Peel?